Chesapeake Bay Bridge: Future expansion

 In December 2004, a study concluded that traffic across the bridge was expected to increase by 40% by 2025.
 The following year, a task force formed by Governor Bob Ehrlich met to again explore the possibility of establishing a new Chesapeake Bay crossing.
 The task force concluded that a bridge would be the best option for an additional crossing, and four geographic locations for such a bridge were explored: Anne Arundel County to Queen Anne's County (the existing location), Baltimore County to Kent County, Anne Arundel or Calvert County to Talbot County, and Calvert County to Dorchester County.
 In late 2006, the task force released a report on the study but did not make a final recommendation; members of the task force requested additional time to continue the study.

 In 2020, it was announced that 11 of 14 potential sites for a third span had been rejected by the Maryland Transportation Authority following a $5 million study into the impacts of an additional span.
 Significant environmental and economic impacts were identified, with a report stating that any additional crossing is "expected to be multiple billions of dollars."

+In December 2025, the Maryland Transportation Authority (MDTA) Board approved Alternative C (6–8–6 South) as the agency’s “recommended preferred alternative” in the Chesapeake Bay Crossing Study: Tier 2 National Environmental Policy Act (NEPA) process.
+The recommendation would replace the existing bridge spans with two new four-lane spans (four lanes per direction) with full shoulders, and remove the existing spans after the new crossing is completed.
+The MDTA described associated approach work, including widening portions of US 50/301 near the crossing to accommodate transitions to the new spans, along with financial commitments for transit-related improvements and further evaluation of an optional bicycle and pedestrian shared-use path.

+In December 2025, MDTA stated the replacement concept would increase navigational clearance to meet United States Coast Guard requirements and would match the clearance planned for the replacement Francis Scott Key Bridge.
+Under the Tier 2 NEPA schedule published by MDTA, public review of the Draft Environmental Impact Statement (EIS) was expected to begin in late January 2026 with public hearings planned for February 2026, and a combined Final EIS/Record of Decision was anticipated in November 2026.
+MDTA stated that, pending funding, final design would begin in spring 2028 and construction could begin in summer 2032.
+Contemporary reporting in December 2025 described cost estimates of roughly $14.8–$16+ billion for the replacement program and noted construction was not expected to start before the early 2030s.